punctuations/popcorn/README.md

 ### Terminology

-- `berry`: A filesystem that gets compiled by blueberry.
+- `kernel`: A filesystem that gets compiled by popcorn.
 - Types:
   - `packed`: Refers to the type of output as a single binary from the filesystem.
   - `unpacked`: Refers to the type of output as a multi-file structure from the filesystem.
-- `unpacked_stem`: The command to enter the main file in an unpacked berry.
-(See example [config](https://github.com/punctuations/blueberry/blob/main/.berryrc))
+- `unpacked_husk`: The command to enter the main file in an unpacked kernel.
+(See example [config](https://github.com/punctuations/popcorn/blob/main/.kernelrc))
-- `seed_cmd`: The command to compile the berry.
+- `seed_cmd`: The command to compile the kernel.
-- `dev_branch`: The naming scheme given to a development berry.
+- `dev_stalk`: The naming scheme given to a development kernel.

 #### [Back to contents](#contents)